Foxes Lair

 Proteaceae features

-Proteaceae have tubular flowers (a corolla) with four tepals (combined petal/sepal).
+Proteaceae have tubular flowers (a corolla) consisting of four tepals (combined petal/sepal), which are mostly joined into a tube.

 The central female part consists of a superior (above surface of flower base) ovary connected to a single unbranched style.